leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Cosign Dave Ambrose.png)

 If you'd like to move up the waitlist, Cosign also asks for the same info for a person you'd like to work with.
-I'm unclear what the difference in intent is here versus the person you'd like to endorse in the first instance.
-Testing different framing of the endorsement perhaps?
+I'm unclear what the difference is here versus the person you'd like to endorse in the first instance.
+Perhaps they’re testing different ways of framing of the endorsement?

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Cosign move up waitlist.png)